Corazón Sin Cara: Chart performance

 In the United States, the song was released by the label, Top Stop Music, as a single and made available for digital download on February 9, 2010.
 The song entered the US Billboard Tropical Songs chart in mid July 2010 and ascended into the top ten at number four by the first week of October 2010.
 On the week of October 23, 2010, the song reached number one on the Tropical Songs chart but was eventually replaced by Shakira's "Loca".
 On the Billboard year-end charts, the song ranked number thirty-eight on the Latin Songs chart, number twenty-two on the Latin Pop Songs chart and number sixteen on the Tropical Songs chart.

 By the end of February 2011, "Corazón Sin Cara" became a greatest gainer on both the Tropical Songs and Latin Songs charts, pushing back into the number one spot on the Tropical Songs chart.
 A year after its official release, the song (also a greatest gainer) reached number one on the US Billboard Latin Songs chart and became Royce's first number one song on the chart.
 According to Billboard, it was the best-performing Latin single of 2011.

 Music video

-In black-and-white film, Royce is shown dancing with an unnamed female, and playing a guitar.

 The music video for the song was directed by Danny Hastings and released by the record label.
 The video premiered on Vevo on August 30, 2010.
 The video for the song was released to Apple's iTunes Store on February 2, 2010, and a new version was issued on September 14, 2010.

 The video begins with Royce entering a room with an unnamed female, who plays Royce's love interest.
 Royce sits down in a chair and begins playing an acoustic guitar and sings the song to her.
 The girl then takes it from him and he hugs her as they begin to dance.
 Throughout the rest of video, scenes of the two dancing are intercut with shots of Royce singing in front of the camera or playing the guitar.
 At the 2011 Premios Juventud Awards, "Corazón Sin Cara" was nominated for My Favorite Video.